Creates a button control. | HTML 2, 3.2, 4, 4.01, 5 |

 The <input_button>

-element has no attribute of its own, but supports global attributes common to all HTML elements.
+element supports the following attributes, in addition to global attributes common to all HTML elements.

-In most cases, a script is used to make the button perform an action when the user clicks the button.
-This is done by specifying any ECMAScript-compliant statement or function call as the value of the button's onclick event attribute.
+This is done by specifying any ECMAScript-compliant statement or function call as the value of the button’s onclick event attribute.
 When the event occurs, the associated script is triggered.

 <form>